 Integration of critical reading and academic writing skills.

-This Non-Semester-Length/Non-Course Competency-Based Option and Intervention (NCBO) is titled P.A.S.S. which stands for Prep for Academic Student Success, and it serves two purposes.
-First, it may serve as a bridge to Integrated Reading and Writing (BSM section) or any college credit level course requiring TSI completion in reading and/or writing (CRM section) for students whose placement scores fall within a given range.
-Secondly, it is designed to improve students' reading and writing skills in order to help provide a greater opportunity for success on both the reading and writing portions of the placement exam (TSI section) as it focuses on critical reading and academic writing.
-Students who enroll in INRW 0016.BSM must also enroll in INRW 0301 and students who enroll in INRW 0016.CRM must also enroll in a college credit level course requiring TSI completion in reading and/or writing.
+This Non-Semester-Length/Non-Course Competency-Based Option and Intervention (NCBO) is titled P.A.S.S. which stands for Prep for Academic Student Success.
+This course serves as a bridge to Integrated Reading and Writing for students whose placement scores fall within a given range.
+It is designed to improve students' reading and writing skills in order to help provide a greater opportunity for success on both the reading and writing portions of the placement exam (TSI section) as it focuses on critical reading and academic writing.
+Students who enroll in INRW 0016 must also enroll in INRW 0301.